Black Lives Matter.

 with the Brain in Mind

-Quite unexpectedly, all the classes for 2021 have filled.
+Quite unexpectedly, all the classes for 2021-2022 have filled.
 We would be glad to put you on the waiting list since sometimes people's plans change after they sign up.
-It will also make you first on the list for 2022.
+After those classes complete, Bonnie and Jo will be retiring from teaching the IPNB Immersion and Heart of Trauma.
+In 2023, some of the long-term students of this work who are both wise in IPNB and deep in their capacity for presence will begin to teach these classes.
+You will find more information here as the process unfolds.
 Thanks to everyone for your interest in and dedication to this work!

 Welcome to Nurturing the Heart!